But the memories linger from Montreal 1967

 Sometimes I wish I’d have done more, gone to more parties, played more places, watched the dawn more often.
 At least I survived.

-At my warehouse job at Prelco Electronics, I learned the fine art of sleeping standing up against a wall or slumped over the can.
+At my Prelco Electronics warehouse job, I learned the fine art of sleeping standing up against a wall or slumped over the can.
 There was no time for sleeping at night.

 When I dropped into Steve’s the Christmas we parted, Steve replaced the Gibson with a magnificent 1979 Martin D-35S.
 It sounded like a bell and had a rare sunburst finish.
 The new Martin was the cheapest part of the breakup.
 I still have the Martin.